Stéphanie Foretz

-Stéphanie Foretz (born 3 May 1981) is a retired tennis player from France.
+Stéphanie Foretz (born 3 May 1981) is a professional tennis player from France.

 Foretz won nine singles and 16 doubles titles on the ITF Women's Circuit.
 On 24 February 2003, she reached her career-high singles ranking of world No. 62.
 On 19 May 2008, she peaked at No. 42 in the doubles rankings.

 Foretz was an accomplished junior player, having reached the final of the girls' tournament at the 1999 French Open.
 She also was selected to play for the Boston Lobsters in the 2009 World TeamTennis pro league.

 In 2010, Foretz married Benoît Gacon and began competing under the name Stéphanie Foretz Gacon.
 In 2014, however, she reverted to her maiden name as Stéphanie Foretz.